What is a Remake Cabinet Door at Cutting Edge?

 You have two options:

-1. Request a remake door
+1. Request a Remake Door

 You can request a remake door anyway – this is a simpler ordering option if you don’t need to change any cabinet door details.